-In order to assist the brand managers who are new to TikTok, we’ll go over the basics of the platform, explore what other brands are doing with it, and discuss how you can use it to your own brand’s advantage.
+Let’s dive into how brand managers can get the most out of TikTok this year and beyond to build their brand with We’ll go over the basics of the platform, explore what other brands are doing with it, and discuss how you can use it to build your brand.

 What is TikTok?